-This article breaks down what WTH meaning in text, why people use it, when it’s appropriate, when it’s not, and how its meaning can shift across different platforms.
+This article breaks down What is WTH meaning in text, why people use it, when it’s appropriate, when it’s not, and how its meaning can shift across different platforms.
 You’ll also see examples, related slang, FAQs, and everything you need to understand WTH like a pro.

 Table of Contents